Steve Miccio

 Chief Human Resources Officer

-Ben Groff, MA, PHR is Chief Human Resources Officer.
-He is responsible for employee relations, employment law compliance, talent management, compensation & benefits, recruitment, and retention.
+Ben Groff, MA, PHR is responsible for employee relations, employment law compliance, talent management, compensation & benefits, recruitment, and retention.
 Ben has been with People USA since 2020.
-While new at the company, he looks forward to making People USA the preferred behavioral health employer in New York State.
-Ben was drawn to People USA because he wants to be a part of an organization that helps people to live their best lives possible; he has always wanted his professional life to be a positive force in the community.
+He looks forward to making People USA the preferred behavioral health employer in New York State.
+Ben was drawn to People USA because he wants to be a part of an organization that helps people to live their best lives possible.
+He has always wanted his professional life to be a positive force in the community.
 Ben is married with three children, and lives in Monroe, NY; he is originally from Western NY, but has lived in the Hudson Valley Region for over 20 years.
-He enjoys the outdoors, spending time with his family, and following most sports.
+He enjoys the outdoors, spending time with his family, and following sports.

 Maria Kavouras

-Maria Kavouras, MA is the Director of Orange & Putnam Counties.
-She manages two (2) Rose Houses (serving 3 NY counties), multiple supportive housing programs, a mobile outreach team, and several programs designed to help individuals living at state psychiatric hospitals to transition directly back to community living.
+Maria Kavouras, MA manages Orange & Putnam Counties.
+She manages 2 Rose Houses, multiple supportive housing programs, a mobile outreach team, and several programs designed to help individuals living at state psychiatric hospitals to transition directly back to community living.
 Maria has been with People USA since 2018.
-Maria started at the agency as a Supportive Housing Coordinator, and worked her way up to the Director level; she has been instrumental in improving agency operations, both through the implementation of new technologies (e.g. EHR software), and through improved workflows at our crisis residences.
+Maria started as a Supportive Housing Coordinator, and worked her way up.
+She has been instrumental in improving agency operations, both through the implementation of new technologies, and through improved workflows at our crisis residences.
 Maria believes in empowering people to take charge of their own mental health or addiction recoveries, and in helping people to overcome the stigmas associated with behavioral health.
 Maria is also a proud United States Marine Corps.
 Veteran.
 She lives in Ulster County, where she grew up, with her daughter.
 She enjoys traveling, hiking, and reading, as well as advocating always for those in need.

 Tammy Robson

-Tammy Robson, MSW, LCSW is the Director of Dutchess County Stabilization Center.
-She provides leadership and clinical oversight to an integrated team of clinical counselors, peer specialists, and behavioral health professionals; and creates inter-agency connections with our local community’s health, human, and social service partner-providers.
+Tammy Robson, MSW, LCSW provides leadership and clinical oversight to an integrated team of clinical counselors, peer specialists, and behavioral health professionals; and creates inter-agency connections with our local community’s health, human, and social service partner-providers.
 Tammy has been with People USA since 2020.
-As People USA’s first Stabilization Center Director, she is proud to be leading efforts to make the center – the first of its kind in the Northeast – the national standard for guest service, engagement, trauma-informed care, whole health education, and recovery-focused outcomes for people living with mental health or addiction issues.
+She was People USA’s first Stabilization Center Director, and is proud to be leading efforts to make the center the national standard for guest service, engagement, trauma-informed care, whole health education, and recovery-focused outcomes for people living with mental health or addiction issues.
 Always leading by example, Tammy believes that empathy, trust, respect, and collaboration build positive work environments, healthy communities, and push all of us to higher standards of excellence.
 Tammy recently moved to Poughkeepsie, NY after residing for years in Pennsylvania; she is originally from Shamokin, PA.
 She loves distance running, and has completed four marathons; she now loves running across the region’s famous Walkway over the Hudson and engaging with her new neighbors.